alejandroviegener/ObjectTracker/README.md

 # Object Tracker

 Application for multi object tracking, given initial bounding boxes.
+The application receives a video and the initial bounding boxes as input and generates an output video with the object trackings.
+**OpenCV** is used as source for the tracking algorithms and frame editions.

 # Table of Contents